SahilSaha07/Project-1-Image-Processing_SAHIL-SAHA_2014824/README.md

 # Project-1-Image-Processing_SAHIL-SAHA_2014824

-//Title
+//Title:-
 Rotation of a matrix using Image processing (OpenCV)

-//Start of readme
+//Start of readme:-

-Created a project using image processing with OpenCV to rotate a image of user's choice to an angle given by the user:
+Created a project using image processing with OpenCV to rotate a image of user's choice to an angle given by the user::-

-//Header files
+//Header files:-
 Used header files like
 1) iostream
 2) opencv2
 3) opencv.hpp

-//Declared namespaces:
+//Declared namespaces:-
 using namespace std;
 using namespace cv;

-//Start of function
+//Start of function:-
 Created a function which takes the:
 1) Angle by which it is to be rotated
 2) Direction